-Sales rose 5.2% YoY.
-Sales in the mainstay Community Pharmacy Network segment amounted to JPY26.4bn (+5.2% YoY), accounting for 95.3% of the total sales (before segment adjustments).
-Although the prescription unit price fell in the Community Pharmacy business owing to the impact of off-year NHI drug price revisions and the end of the transitional measures for community support system premiums, the number of prescriptions filled exceeded the company's expectations, as patients felt more at ease with seeking medical consultations following the downgrading of COVID-19 to a Class 5 infectious disease.
-Further, in the Pharmaceutical Network business, the number of new network affiliates grew steadily.
+1H sales amounted to JPY56.4bn (+5.9% YoY), surpassing the company's initial 1H forecast of JPY54.7bn by JPY1.8bn.
+This was primarily due to higher-than-expected sales in the Community Pharmacy Network segment, which exceeded the forecast by JPY1.8bn.
+Although the Community Pharmacy business experienced a decline in the price per prescription due to off-year NHI drug price revisions and the end of transitional measures for community support system premiums, the number of prescriptions filled increased.
+This can be attributed to patients feeling more comfortable seeking medical consultations, following the downgrading of COVID-19 to a Class V infectious disease.
+Additionally, the Pharmaceutical Network business experienced steady growth in the number of new network affiliates, as well as an expansion in the total value of pharmaceutical orders placed by these affiliates.